KWRP/Planner/README.md

 3. On the startup menu, click on Configure and then select SDK Manager.

-If you plan to run the application on you own android device, then select your operating Android version, otherwise select your preferred Android version, we recommend Android 7.1.
+If you plan to run the application on you own android device, then select your operating Android version, otherwise select your preferred Android version.
+<br />We recommend a physical android device as we cannot guarantee the performance of virtual systems.
+<br />We support Samsung Galaxy S4, S5, S6 and S7 using API's 21 to 25.
+Results may vary for other devices.

 - Click on the tab that says SDK Tools and make sure the following are ticked:<br />
 	- [x] Android SDK Build-Tools <br />